davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/appendix.md

 - `@EnableGemFireHttpSession`

 Since SBDG auto-configures these features for you, the above annotations are not strictly required.
 Typically, you would only declare one of these annotations when you want to “override” Spring Boot’s conventions, as expressed in auto-configuration, and “customize” the behavior of the feature.

 #### Overriding

 In this section, we cover a few examples to make the behavior when overriding more apparent.

 ##### Caches

 By default, SBDG provides you with a `ClientCache` instance.
 SBDG accomplishes this by annotating an auto-configuration class with `@ClientCacheApplication` internally.

-By convention, we assume most application developers' are developing Spring Boot applications by using {apache-geode-name} as “client” applications in {apache-geode-name}'s client/server topology.
+By convention, we assume most application developers' are developing Spring Boot applications by using VMware GemFire as “client” applications in VMware GemFire's client/server topology.
 This is especially true as users migrate their applications to a managed cloud environment.

-Still, you can “override” the default settings (convention) and declare your Spring applications to be actual peer `Cache` members (nodes) of a {apache-geode-name} cluster, instead:
+Still, you can “override” the default settings (convention) and declare your Spring applications to be actual peer `Cache` members (nodes) of a VMware GemFire cluster, instead:

 Example 1.
-Spring Boot, {apache-geode-name} Peer `Cache` Application
+Spring Boot, VMware GemFire Peer `Cache` Application

 ``` highlight